 If project-wide UTF-8 encoding is enabled, then this setting also applies to library functions and add-ons.

 If Latin 1 encoding is used throughout the project ( is unselected), you can encode single literals in UTF-8 format.
-To achieve this, add the UTF8#
+To achieve this, add the UTF8# type prefix to each literal.

 {attribute 'monitoring_encoding' := 'UTF-8'}